 Considerations.
 Equity compensation has been granted and awarded under our 2001 Long-Term Incentive Plan, or the 2001 LTIP, in the form of stock options and restricted stock.
 The 2001 LTIP expired in October, 2011, and was replaced with our 2011 Long-Term Incentive Compensation Plan, or the 2011 LTIP (the 2001 LTIP and the 2011 LTIP are sometimes referred to as the LTIPs).
-All future grants and awards of equity compensation will be made under the 2011 LTIP.
-Except for the amendment to the 2011 LTIP to be voted on at the annual meeting and the inclusion of a recovery or clawback policy, the 2001 LTIP and the 2011 LTIP have substantially the same terms.
+All 2012 grants and awards of equity compensation were made under the 2011 LTIP.
+Except for the authorization for our non-employee directors to receive grants and awards from the plan, including an annual aware of shares of our stock to these directors, and the inclusion of a recovery or clawback policy, the 2001 LTIP and the 2011 LTIP have substantially the same terms.

 The committee uses equity compensation to create both short-term and long-term incentives that align the interests of our executives with the interests of our shareholders in a manner that does not encourage excessive risk-taking.
 The committee uses restricted stock to provide immediate alignment of executive and shareholder interests.
 We believe this alignment occurs because our executives become shareholders from the date of award and thus immediately benefit from increases in our stock price.
-The committee uses options to incent longer-term performance because options have value only to the extent our share price increases over time.
+The committee uses options to incent longer-term performance because options have value only to the extent our share price increases during the exercise period.